 - a.
 Developing and implementing a plan to ensure compliance with s.
 394.4574, F.S., related to services provided to residents of licensed assisted living facilities that hold a limited mental health license.
 A cooperative agreement, as defined in s.
 429.02, F.S., shall be developed with the ALF if an enrollee is a resident of the ALF. - b.
 Ensuring that appropriate behavioral health screening and assessment services are provided to plan enrollees and that medically necessary mental health targeted case management and behavioral health care services are available to all enrollees who reside in this type of setting. - c.
 Educating Managed Care Plan staff on screening; privacy and consent regulations and procedures; referral processes; and follow-up and provider coordination requirements. - d.
 Developing a systematic process for coordinating referrals to services for enrollees who request or who are identified by screening as being in need of behavior health care, by facilitating contact with the Medical Assistance managed care plan or other relevant entity or referring them to treatment providers for assessment and treatment. - e.
-Documenting all efforts to coordinate services, including the following: - (1) Authorizations for release of information; - (2) Intake and referral; - (3) Diagnosis and evaluation; - (4) Needs assessment; - (5) Plan of care development; - (6) Resource assessment;
+Documenting all efforts to coordinate services, including the following: - (1) Authorizations for release of information; - (2) Intake and referral; - (3) Diagnosis and evaluation; - (4) Needs assessment; - (5) Plan of care development; - (6) Resource assessment; - (7) Plan of care implementation;

-- (7) Plan of care implementation: - (8) Medication management; - (9) Progress reports; - (10) Reassessment and revision of plans of care; and - (11) Routine monitoring of services by appropriate clinical staff. - f.
-Ensuring that a community living support plan, as defined in Core Provision, Section I, Definitions and Acronyms, is developed and implemented for each enrollee who is a resident of an ALF or an AFCH, and that it is updated annually. - g.
+- (8) Medication management; - (9) Progress reports; - (10) Reassessment and revision of plans of care; and - (11) Routine monitoring of services by appropriate clinical staff. - f.
+Coordinating with other entities available to ensure that a community living support plan is developed and updated for each enrollee who is a resident of an LMH-ALF.
+The Managed Care Plan shall ensure the community living support plan is implemented as written. - g.
 Coordinating care (including communication of medication management, treatment plans and progress among behavioral health providers, medical specialists and Long-term Care providers). - h.
 Ensure that a quarterly review of the enrollee's plan of care is conducted to determine the appropriateness and adequacy of services, and to ensure that the services furnished are consistent with the nature and severity of needs.
 Documentation of this quarterly review shall be maintained on file and provided at the Agency's request. - i.
 Maintaining information about the enrollee's behavioral health condition, the types of services to be furnished, the amount, frequency and duration of each service, and the provider who will furnish each service. - j.
 Provide training to the ALF staff and administrators of the procedures to follow should an urgent or emergent behavior health condition arise and ensuring that the procedures are followed; Assist the facility to develop and implement procedures for responding to urgent and emergent behavior health conditions, if none exist. - k.
 Ensuring that facilities are fully compliant with the voluntary, involuntary and transport provisions of the Baker Act (see chapters 394, 400 and 429, F.S.) for Long-term Care residents who are sent to a hospital or Baker Act receiving facility for psychiatric issues. - I. Ensuring through monitoring and reporting that facilities are fully compliant with Baker Act requirements (see s.
 394.451, F.S.). - m.
-Provide training to ALF staff which includes: - (1) Signs and symptoms of mental illness; - (2) Behavior management strategies; - (3) Identification of suicide risk and management; - (4) Verbal de-escalation strategies for aggressive behavior;
+Provide training to ALF staff which includes: - (1) Signs and symptoms of mental illness; - (2) Behavior management strategies; - (3) Identification of suicide risk and management;

-- (5) Trauma informed care; - (6) Documentation and reporting of behavior health concerns; and - (7) Abuse, neglect, exploitation and adverse incident reporting standards (as found in Core Provision, Section V, Covered Services.)
+- (4) Verbal de-escalation strategies for aggressive behavior; - (5) Trauma informed care; - (6) Documentation and reporting of behavior health concerns; and - (7) Abuse, neglect, exploitation and incident reporting standards (as found in Core Provisions, Section VII, Quality and Utilization Management.)